Creating Local Backups using `rdiff-backup`

 $ rdiff-backup -l ~/backups/rdiff-home/

 Restoring files from the most recent backup is simple.
-Because rdiff-backup keeps the latest backup as a normal mirror on the disk, you can simply copy the file you need out of the backup directory.
+Because rdiff-backup keeps the latest backup as a normal mirror on disk, you can simply copy the file you need out of the backup directory.
 To restore older files:

 $ rdiff-backup --restore-as-of 10D ~/backups/rdiff-home/.vimrc restored_vimrc